How to Perform Automation Testing of JAVA/J2EE Applications (Part 2)

 Advantages of Automated Testing of J2EE Applications

 • The efficiency of automated tests is high.
-In Manual testing, correctness depends on the skill of the tester.
+For Manual testing, correctness depends on the skill of the tester.

 • In projects where repetitive changes occur and testing of the same code is required to be done several times, automated testing proves beneficial.